Maybe you’re doing some spring cleaning, or maybe you’ve got a kid at home who has outgrown some of their toys, and it’s time to get rid of old junk.

 These are great for people who have large, open spaces to play with their dogs.

-Think of them as a dog house with more space.
+Think of them as dog houses with more space.
 Your dog can take a break and get some shade while still being able to spend time outdoors.

 Pool noodles have tons of uses, so don't be so quick to throw them out.